 5 Powerful Habits to Overcome Distraction

-It is easy to become distracted by minor issues.
+It is easy to become distracted by both emergency and minor issues.
+And sometimes the distractions have a way of becoming our focus!
 As we follow Jesus, we are bombarded with worldly ideas as well as spiritual ideas that drive us from our true objective.
 The church in Thessalonica had a similar problem.
 They were distracted about some kind of controversy surrounding the Day of the Lord.

 The Day of the Lord is the day everyone has been looking forward to for centuries — the day Jesus returns and establishes justice and righteousness.
 It is a day of judgment and the eradication of every kind of sin and evil.